muhammettcepi/muhammettcepi/Readme.md

 ### Hi there, I'm Muhammet  👋

-## I'm a Master's student at Technische Universität Darmstadt in Computer Science
+## I'm a Master's student at Darmstadt Technical University in Computer Science

 - 🔭 I am intrested in Machine Learning, especially in Computer Vision.
 - 👯 My bachelor Thesis was about Automated Machine Learning Platform named UTMA.